bmihelac/feincms-feincmsext/README.markdown

 And this would add structure from the text file to page with id of 1:

 	./manage.py importstructure --root 1 menus.txt

+JSON options can be used to update default Page attributes.

+In example above both "Menu 1.1" and "Menu 2.1" have `template_key` set to
+inner.html.

 simple permissions
 ------------------